Artemis program: Orion

 Orion is a class of partially reusable spacecraft to be used in the Artemis program.
 The spacecraft consists of a Crew Module (CM) space capsule designed by Lockheed Martin and the European Service Module (ESM) manufactured by Airbus Defence and Space.
 Capable of supporting a crew of six beyond low Earth orbit, Orion is equipped with solar panels, an automated docking system, and glass cockpit interfaces modeled after those used in the Boeing 787 Dreamliner.
 It has a single AJ10 engine for primary propulsion, and others including reaction control system engines.
 Although designed to be compatible with other launch vehicles, Orion is primarily intended to launch atop a Space Launch System (SLS) rocket, with a tower launch escape system.

 Orion was originally conceived by Lockheed Martin as a proposal for the Crew Exploration Vehicle (CEV) to be used in NASA's Constellation program.
 Following the cancellation of the Constellation program in 2010, Orion was heavily redesigned for use in NASA's Journey to Mars initiative; later named Moon to Mars.
 The SLS replaced the Ares I as Orion's primary launch vehicle, and the service module was replaced with a design based on the European Space Agency's Automated Transfer Vehicle.
 A development version of Orion's CM was launched in 2014 during Exploration Flight Test-1, while at least four test articles were produced.
 By 2022, three flight-worthy Orion crew modules have been built, with an additional one ordered, for use in the Artemis program; the first of these was due to be launched on November 30, 2020, however, Artemis I did not launch until November 16, 2022.

-A conceptual advanced Gateway depicting what Gateway could look like in the late 2020s.

-Human Landing System (HLS)

-The Human Landing System (HLS) is a critical component of the Artemis mission.
-This system transports crew from lunar orbit (the Gateway or an Orion spacecraft) to the lunar surface, acts as a lunar habitat, and then transports the crew back to lunar orbit.
-In 2021 SpaceX's Starship HLS program was awarded the winning NASA bid for the production of a crewed lunar landing vehicle.
-In May 2023, Blue Origin was selected as the second provider for lunar lander services.

-Early developmental history of the HLS vehicle

-Bidding for NASA's HLS lunar landing vehicle began in 2019.
-At that time, NASA elected to have the HLS designed and developed by commercial vendors.
-Eleven competing contracts were initially awarded in May 2019.
-In April 2020, NASA awarded three competing design contracts, and in April 2021, NASA selected the Starship HLS to proceed to development and production.

-Separate from its early design and development program for its first HLS spacecraft, NASA retains multiple smaller contracts to study various elements of alternative HLS designs.